 - Locate keywords that actually get searched

 Tools like Google Ads Keyword Planner are critical for showing you how many times your keywords get searched a month.
-At Pi, we track this data in our platform so we can sort by our highest volume keywords and prioritise them in our content creation!
+At Pi, we track this data in our SEO platform so we can sort by our highest volume keywords and prioritise them in our SEO content writing!

 - Look for a primary & secondary keyword to rank your article for multiple terms